charliecalvert/CloudNotes/Assignments/Ec2Provision.md

 There is another, outdated, Turn it in section below.
 Use this one.

 Delete all your EC2 instances related to this class.
 On AWS Educate, that means all instances.
-Create and provision three instances with 20 minutes.
+Create and provision three instances within 20 minutes.
 Take a screen shot of the EC2 console showing all three instances running.
 Attach it to the assignment.

 I'm looking for: